pjfsu/book_split/README.md

 For each _\<chapter>_ tag such as not(_FROM_ <= _TO_ <= _PAGES_), the next command is generated:

 ```
-printf 'Invalid chapter "%s", because from=%i is greater than to=%i or to=%i is greater than pages=%i\n' \
+printf 'invalid chapter "%s", because from=%i is greater than to=%i or to=%i is greater than pages=%i\n' \
  "NAME" "FROM" "TO" "TO" "PAGES"
 ```